Skip to content

 OAuth

-Huddo Boards currently supports the following oAuth providers for authentication and integration: HCL Connections (on premise), IBM Connections Cloud and Microsoft Office 365.
+Huddo Boards currently supports the following oAuth providers for authentication and integration: HCL Connections (on premise), IBM Connections Cloud and Microsoft 365.

 You will need to setup an OAuth application with one (or more) of these providers for Huddo Boards to function. please refer to the following documentation: